kism/myrient-download/README.md

 - Most emulators can read ROMs directly from zip files
 - Network paths should use raw strings (r"\\SERVER\Share")
 - Files are organized by system automatically

+## Todo

+- Backoff and retry
+- TOSEC and friends
+- Downloader as a class to track stats